Change-point detection based on weighted two-sample U-statistics: Main theoretical results

-In the next theorem, we derive the limiting distribution of the weighted tied-down random walk.
-It plays a crucial role in the proof of the asymptotic distribution of the test statistic $T_n$.
+In the next theorem, we derive the asymptotic distribution of the weighted tied-down random walk.
+This result will be used in the analysis of the asymptotic distribution of the linear part of the test statistic $T_n$.